This Nighttime Routine Checklist Will Change Your Life

 Breathing through your nose will not change your life magically.
 But, it may play a vital role in improving your overall health and quality of life.

-If you’re curious to learn more, check out James Nestor’s incredible book on breathing: Breath.
+If you’re curious to learn more, check out James Nestor’s incredible book on breathing: Breath by James Nestor.
 That book changed the way I look at breathing.
-And, obviously, how I breath.
+And, obviously, how I breathe.
 Day and night.

 I mean, we do breathe often.